Jbleezy/BO1-Reimagined/README.md

 * Part 1 reward - 90 second Death Machines for the rest of the match
 * Full reward - permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)

+## Gamemodes

+### Survival
+* Standard gameplay

+### Versus
+* Competitive gameplay
+* Power is already on
+* No walking zombies
+* Shoot players to slow them down
+* Knife players to push them
+* Upgraded weapons slow players down 50% longer (or maybe slightly slower instead)
+* Ballistic knife, bowie knife, and sickle push players farther
+* Powerups have negative effects towards the team that did not grab the powerup

+#### Grief
+* Win by surviving a round while all the enemies are dead

+#### Free-for-all Grief
+* Win by surviving a round while all the enemies are dead
+* Players bleed out instantly unless they have Quick Revive

+#### Search & Rezurrect
+* Round based gamemode
+* Each player starts with 10,000 points
+* Each player will get 5,000 points at the beginning of a new round if they have less than 5,000 points
+* Unlimited zombies
+* Win a round killing the remainder of the zombies spawned on the map after all enemies have downed
+* If both teams die on a round, neither team will get a point
+* Win the game by winning 3 rounds

+#### King of the Hill
+* Unlimited zombies
+* Gain points by controlling an area of the map without any enemies contesting the area
+* Win the game by reaching the score limit

+#### Capture
+* Unlimited zombies
+* Gain points by capturing the enemy team's meat
+* 2 rounds (switch side after the first round)
+* Win the game by having the most points at the end of the game
+* First round ends if a team scores 3 points

+#### Race
+* Unlimited zombies
+* No Man's Land style round progression
+* First team to 250 kills wins

+#### Gun Game
+* Unlimited zombies
+* Win the game the game by progressing through all the weapons
+* Zombies will drop a gun increment powerup after a certain amount of kills
+* Only the player who killed the zombie can grab and see the gun increment powerup

+#### Turned
+* Unlimited zombies
+* Every player starts off not infected
+* When a player dies, they become infected
+* Infected player must attempt to infect the uninfected player
+* Win by being a survivor after the time limit or get all players infected
+* Unlimited zombies

 ## TODO:
 * Fix alive players movement being stopped when other players spawn in (caused from .sessionstate)
 * Fix projectiles disappearing